josh-allen-sigma/lmnh_data_pipeline/README.md

 - pip3 install -r requirements.txt

 ### .env
-You will have to create a .env file containing the following details (fill the blanks '=      '):
+An .env file containing the following details (fill the blanks '=      ') will need to be created:
 - For your target RDS:
 DATABASE_USERNAME=
 DATABASE_PASSWORD=